Wolnosciowiec-Archive/FileRepositoryBundle/README.md

 The file repository responsibility is to redistribute the files, handle recognition and validation, de-duplication, so the main application could take only the minimum of sending files, and removing them if necessary.

-Bundle also includes a local registry that was created to mark hotlinked resources as not available anymore so it could be served from the repository only when expired on remote server.

 ### Requirements:

 - Symfony
-- JMS Serializer

 Setup
 =====